Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 TikTok fills me in on the majority of it, so that's all good.

-If they could do that for everything, that'd be awesome.
+If they could do that for everything, that would be awesome.

 I would really appreciate that.